-If you have more, that is great.
+If you have more money to invest, that is great.
 If you have less, that’s not bad at all.
-Use savings plans of a broker to invest in the stock market every month.
+Use the savings plans of a broker to invest in the stock market every month.

-Accordingly, you should also practice wealth management.
+Accordingly, you should start to manage your wealth.
 You should not limit yourself to maintaining your current status, but try to use conservative methods to make your money work for you.
 So let’s get straight to the next topic, namely how wealth management works best.
 We will take a more detailed look at the individual opportunities and risks here.

 How to manage wealth in concreto?